-Loss by technical decision
+Draw by technical decision

-- (1) A unanimous decision is when all cards have the same result. - (2) A majority decision in a win is when two cards have the same winner and the third has a draw. - (3) A split decision in a win is when two cards have the same winner and the third has a win to the other boxer. - (4) A majority decision in a draw is when two cards have a draw and the third a winner. - (5) A split draw is when all cards differ in result: e.g. 1 red corner, 1 blue corner and 1 draw. - (6) A technical decision occurs when a boxer is accidentally injured owing to a cut occurring from a accidental head clash.
-If the bout is stopped before the start of the fourth round in three round bouts round three applies the bout shall be declared a technical draw.
-Provided the fourth round or the third round in three round bouts has been commenced and the injury becomes severe enough to stop the fight, then the boxer who is ahead on points shall be declared the winner by technical decision.
+- (1) A unanimous decision is when all cards have the same result. - (2) A majority decision in a win is when two cards have the same winner and the third has a draw. - (3) A split decision in a win is when two cards have the same winner and the third has a win to the other boxer. - (4) A majority decision in a draw is when two cards have a draw and the third a winner. - (5) A split draw is when all cards differ in result: e.g. 1 red corner, 1 blue corner and 1 draw. - (6) A technical draw can occur when a match is stopped due to a boxer being accidentally injured owing to a cut occurring from an accidental head clash.
+Refer to Rule 42.